verloop/markdown/README.md

 # Markdown Parser and HTML Renderer for Go

+#Note: This is a Verloop specific implementation, there are very specific set of MD syntax is being parsed and rendered.

 [![pkg.go.dev](https://pkg.go.dev/badge/github.com/gomarkdown/markdown)](https://pkg.go.dev/github.com/gomarkdown/markdown)

 Package `github.com/gomarkdown/markdown` is a Go library for parsing Markdown text and rendering as HTML.